a11ce/roc/README.md

 ### Rooms

-Rooms are defined using `createStaticRoom` or `createResetRoom` with a function that returns a room data object.
+Rooms are defined using `createStaticRoom` or `createResetRoom` with a function that takes a ctx object and returns a room data object.
+The function is called with the ctx when the room is first entered (or each time for reset rooms).
 A static room persists its state, including objects and avatar position, when the player leaves and re-enters.
 A reset room does not.
 Room data objects have the following fields:

 - `avatarPosition: { x: number, y: number }`.
 The initial position of the avatar when entering the room for the first time (or every time, if the room is a reset room.)
 - `objects: GameObject[]`.
 The objects present in the room.